Anemll/Anemll/evaluate/README.md

 ## Implementation Notes

 - The harness-based approach (anelm_harness.py) provides better integration with standard benchmarks
-- The standalone approach (evaluate_ane.py) offers more custom metrics and self-contained evaluation

 - Both systems are designed to be extensible
 - ANE models should always be evaluated with batch_size=1 for optimal performance